-17 Clever Disneyland Paris Tips For First-Timers (Number 11 Will Surprise You!)
+17 Clever Disneyland Paris Tips For First-Timers (#11 Will Surprise You!)

 - How much planning you really need to do + what to book before you go